-The elderly population grew from 8.8 percent to 14.7 percent of the total.
-The more productive and procreative age group, between 18 and 64 increased slightly, by 4.25 percent, comprising the bulk of the population at about 65 percent - nearly identical to the 1980 composition.
+By 2010, the elderly population grew from 8.8 percent to 13 percent of the total.
+The more productive and procreative age group, between 18 and 64 increased slightly, by 4.25 percent, comprising the bulk of the population at about 68 percent.
 However, it is the shift from young to old that is of concern because of the obvious planning ramifications.